AdobeDocs/experience-manager-cloud-manager.pt-BR/help/using/understand-your-test-results.md

 >[!NOTE]
 >
->Embora seja uma prática recomendada tornar a `@SuppressWarnings` anotação o mais específica possível, isto é, anotar apenas a declaração ou bloco específico que causa o problema, é possível anotar em nível de classe.
+>While it is a best practice to make the `@SuppressWarnings` annotation as specific as possible, i.e. annotate only the specific statement or block causing the issue, it is possible to annotate at a class level.

-## Teste de segurança {#security-testing}
+## Security Testing {#security-testing}

 [!UICONTROL Cloud Manager] executa as Verificações existentes ***de segurança do AEM*** no estágio após a implantação e relata o status por meio da interface do usuário.
 Os resultados são agregados de todas as instâncias do AEM no ambiente.

-Se qualquer uma das **Instâncias** relatar uma falha para determinada verificação de integridade, todo **o Ambiente** falhará essa verificação de integridade.
+If any of the **Instances** report a failure for a given health check, the entire **Environment** fails that health check.
 Assim como com a Qualidade de código e o Teste de desempenho, essas verificações de integridade são organizadas em categorias e informadas usando o sistema de rotação em três níveis.
 A única distinção é que não há limite no caso de teste de segurança.
 Todas as verificações de integridade simplesmente passam ou falharam.

 A tabela a seguir lista as verificações atuais: